top of page

 In order for shark conservation plans to be successful, we cannot assume every species can survive the same levels of pressure from fisheries.
 Therefore, we must design management plans individually for each species.
 Vertebral band analysis is an excellent tool and in conjunction with other methods, is an important piece of the puzzle allowing us to better understand the lives of sharks.

-As bluse sharks mature relatively young, a=have large litters and a long life span, their are more resilient to overexploitation compared to some sharks (image Credit: Ben Phillips / Pexels)
+As blue sharks mature relatively young, have large litters and a long life span, they are more resilient to overexploitation compared to some sharks (image Credit: Ben Phillips / Pexels)

 References